How You Can Help

 If you can volunteer just one hour per week, Marietta Reads! can use you.
 As a volunteer, you can provide students with one-on-one attention and the help they may not get at home or at school.

 Many places in Marietta welcome literacy volunteers.
-Marietta Reads! is working with one organization in particular called Communities In Schools of Marietta/Cobb County, Inc. (CISMCC) to place volunteers in three of the Marietta City elementary schools.
+Marietta Reads! is working with one organization in particular called Communities In Schools of Marietta/Cobb County, Inc. (CISMCC) to place volunteers in the Marietta City elementary schools.
 CISMCC's mission is to blend community resources with schools to help young people successfully learn, stay in school, and prepare for life.
 The CISMCC literacy volunteer coordinator will guide you through an hour of training at the school of your choice.
 You will then be assigned two children for tutoring in back-to-back 30-minute sessions.
 The day and time that you volunteer will be based on your schedule.

 Other places to check for literacy volunteer opportunities are local libraries, preschools, daycare facilities, elementary schools, and community centers.
 In all cases, you will more than likely be asked to fill out an application and undergo a criminal background check - these are the times in which we live.